Peter Tobin: Vicky Hamilton murder

-In June 2007, Tobin's former house in Bathgate was searched in connection with the disappearance of 15-year-old Vicky Hamilton, who was last seen on 10 February 1991 as she waited for a bus home to Redding, near Falkirk.
+In June 2007, Tobin's former house in Bathgate was searched in connection with the disappearance of fifteen-year-old Vicky Hamilton, who was last seen on 10 February 1991 as she waited for a bus home to Redding, near Falkirk.
 Tobin is believed to have left Bathgate for Margate a few weeks after her disappearance.
-On 21 July 2007, Lothian and Borders Police released a statement that they had "arrested, cautioned and charged a male in connection with the matter and a report has been submitted to the Procurator Fiscal", but did not immediately confirm the identity of the man arrested.
+On 21 July 2007, Lothian and Borders Police announced that they had arrested a man but did not release his identity.

 The investigation later led to a forensic search of a house in Southsea in early October 2007, where Tobin is believed to have lived shortly after leaving Bathgate.
 On 14 November 2007, Lothian and Borders Police confirmed that human remains found in the back garden of 50 Irvine Drive, a house in Margate occupied by Tobin in 1991, were those of Hamilton.

 In November 2008, Tobin was tried at the High Court in Dundee for Hamilton's murder.
-He was again defended by Donald Findlay, while the prosecution was led by the Solicitor General for Scotland, Frank Mulholland QC.
-The prosecution case went beyond the circumstantial evidence of Tobin having lived at the two houses in Bathgate and Margate in 1991, and consisted of eyewitness testimony of suspicious behaviour by Tobin in Bathgate, evidence to destroy his alibi, and DNA and fingerprints left on a dagger found in his former house, on Hamilton's purse and on the sheeting in which her body was wrapped.
+He was again defended by Findlay, while the prosecution was led by the Solicitor General for Scotland, Frank Mulholland QC.
+The prosecution case went beyond the circumstantial evidence of Tobin having lived at the two houses in Bathgate and Margate in 1991 and included eyewitness testimony of suspicious behaviour by Tobin in Bathgate; evidence to destroy his alibi; and DNA and fingerprints left on a dagger found in his former house, on Hamilton's purse and on the sheeting in which her body was wrapped.

 After a month-long trial, Tobin was convicted of Hamilton's murder on 2 December 2008.
 When sentencing Tobin to life imprisonment, the judge said:You stand convicted of the truly evil abduction and murder of a vulnerable young girl in 1991 and thereafter of attempting to defeat the ends of justice in various ways over an extended period...
 Yet again you have shown yourself to be unfit to live in a decent society.
 It is hard for me to convey the loathing and revulsion that ordinary people will feel for what you have done...
 I fix the minimum period which you must spend in custody at 30 years.
 Had it been open to me I would have made that period run consecutive to the 21-year custodial period that you are already serving.

-On 11 December 2008, Tobin gave notice to court officials that he intended to challenge the verdict and overturn the sentence imposed on him.
+On 11 December 2008, Tobin gave notice to court officials that he intended to appeal.
 The appeal was dropped in March 2009.